 Though it is true that purpose is the heart of the agency, it only begins to beat in the strategy.
 More specifically, and to broaden the definition, strategy brings purpose to life through the lines of business.
 Those lines of business make their home in the strategic plan.

 You can do a number of different things to maintain a competitive position with your lines of business.
-Yet Michael Porter advocates just three strategic approaches.
+Michael Porter advocates just three strategic approaches.
 First, you can be the low cost leader that allows you to have above average profits or to charge less than your rivals.
 Second, you can differentiate your product and make it unique compared to your rivals.
 Making the customer the star was a way to do this for the Victoria Theatre.
 Third, you can choose which customers to focus on.
 For example, you might be the only agency to serve clients with Downs Syndrome in a certain community or at a certain age.

 Any of these approaches might be magical, but without lines of business that exchange something of value between you and your customers, you have nothing to make the magic visible.
 Your lines of business are what generate the products or services of value for your customer.
-And in this brief chapter that belies its importance, you’ll learn why lines of business are important, why they are ends not means, and how to construct them.

 At first, many people have difficulty thinking about lines of business.
 It seems an acceptable idea for a manufacturer, but it’s a foreign concept when it comes to a housing agency or mentoring organization.
 It doesn’t take long, however, for people to get the hang of things when you ask the question in the context of core programs, services, and activities.
 In fact, the typical nonprofit has five or more lines of business compared to small for-profits that usually have just one.